astrolicious/astro-tips.dev/src/content/tips/the-power-of-zod.md

 date: 2023-12-01
 ---

+introduction

-- preprocess
+## preprocess

+do not use full path for images

-- transform
+## transform

+clean data when constrained by CMS

-- refine
+## refine

+Advanced validation

-- coerce
+## coerce

+Better date parsing

+## Conclusion

+there are probably more hidden gems, if you discover one please let us know on GitHub